FavourFatusin1/AWS-Data-Pipeline-End-to-End/README.md

 These rules publish to PagerDuty SNS, ensuring visibility in PagerDuty and Slack.

 AWS Data Pipeline ingests raw data to S3, triggers SNS→SQS for reliable delivery, and ETL Lambda runs Glue jobs to clean/transform into Parquet in target S3.
 A Crawler Lambda updates Glue Catalog for Athena queries.
 DLQ &amp; CloudWatch monitor errors, while EventBridge + PagerDuty + Slack provide real-time alerts and observability.

+**Real World Applications**
+1. Fraud Detection: The pipeline can be applied to financial services where real-time transaction data is ingested, transformed, and analyzed to detect anomalies and fraudulent activities, helping banks and payment providers mitigate risks.

+2. E-Commerce Analytics: Online retailers can leverage the architecture to process large volumes of order, inventory, and customer behavior data.
+The insights can feed business intelligence dashboards to optimize marketing strategies, pricing, and supply chain management.

+3. IoT Data Processing: Organizations managing IoT devices can use the pipeline to process and analyze continuous streams of sensor data.
+This enables predictive maintenance, operational optimization, and real-time monitoring across industries like manufacturing, logistics, and healthcare.